 Builds muscles Yoga stretches the tight parts of the body and makes the body flexible.
 A flexible body reduces the chances of injuries and fractures.
 It helps in the easy flow of blood in the bloodstreams and in stretching of the spinal muscles.
 The exercises help in the coordination of muscles.

 Maintains skeletal system Yoga provides the body with a sense of harmony and body balance.
 The yoga posture loosens the shoulder muscles and relieves the tension.
 Yoga helps in maintaining the physical structure of the body, body balance and keeps the body fit.
-Yoga postures help in distribution of synovial fluid which lubricates the joins and increases the flexibility of the body.
-It improves the coordination of muscles and bones, strengthens bones and prevents from falls.
+Yoga postures help in the distribution of synovial fluid which lubricates the joins and increases the flexibility of the body.
+It improves the coordination of muscles and bones, strengthens bones and prevents falls.

 Keeps heart healthy Yoga helps in prevention of cardiovascular diseases.
-It stimulates the working of the heart and reduces the chances of heart attacks, by controlling the endocrine activity, hypertension and coronary diseases.
-It strengthens the heart muscles and allows for proper functioning of the heart.
+It stimulates the working of the heart and reduces the chances of heart attacks, by controlling endocrine activity, hypertension and coronary diseases.
+It strengthens the heart muscles and allows for the proper functioning of the heart.
 It helps in toning the heart muscles by the improved blood supply to the myocardium and throughout the body.
-It helps in the proper supply of oxygen to all parts of the heart, controls blood pressure and keeping the heart healthy.
+It helps in the proper supply of oxygen to all parts of the heart, controls blood pressure and keeping the heart-healthy.

 Builds immunity Yoga builds a stronger immune system in the human body and helps in keeping away the illness and disorders.
 By doing exercises, it provides warmth to the body and keeps cold and flue away.